rrgmc/qdiimpl/README.md

 - `CallerLine`: line number of the source file of the function that called the interface method.
 - `Data`: a custom data field set by `WithDebugTYPEData` option.

-Use these properties to help detect where from the method was called from and return different responses if needed.
+Use these properties to help detect where the method was called from and return different responses if needed.

 # Author